danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 library.
 Use it with two different string types, in fact.
 How to do this?

 First we must find or define modules that give concrete implementation to the signature.
-We do this in the "impl-string" and "impl-text" convenience libraries.
+We do this in the `impl-string` and `impl-text` internal libraries.
 We could also use compatible modules from completely different packages.